Existence of corotating and counter-rotating vortex pairs for active scalar equations: Existence of counter-rotating vortex pairs

 Recall that the V-states equation can be written in the form

-with $\widehat{G}$ being the functional defined by
+with $\widehat{G}^\alpha$ being the functional defined by

-The main result whose proof is quite similar to that of Proposition \ref{propY1} and left to the reader is the following. \begin{proposition} The following holds true. \begin{enumerate} \item The linear operator $\partial_f \widehat G(0,0):X\to \widehat{Y}$ is an isomorphism and
+The proof of the existence of translating pairs stated in the Main Theorem follows from the next proposition whose proof is quite similar to that of Proposition \ref{propY1} and so is left to the reader. \begin{proposition} Let $\alpha\in [0,1)$.
+The following holds true. \begin{enumerate} \item The linear operator $\partial_f \widehat G^\alpha(0,0):X^\alpha\to \widehat{Y}^\alpha$ is an isomorphism and

 with

 \item There exists $\EE_0>0$ such that the set

 is parametrized by one-dimensional curve $\EE \in[-\EE_0,\EE_0]\mapsto (\EE, f_\EE)$ and